bioimage-io/spec-bioimage-io/README.md

 - `source`: Implementation of the training process.
 Can either be a relative file and
 - `kwargs`: Keyword arguments for the training implementation, that are not part of `setup`.
 - `setup`: The training set-up that is instantiated by the training function.
 It must contain the keys listed belows (for which we will provide parser functions.)
 It can consist additional keys, which needs to be parsed separately and may be used to extend the core library.
+    - `weights`: pretrained weights loaded before training starts, must be a key specified in the root node `weights`.
     - `reader`: specification of a [reader config](#reader-specification).
     - `sampler`: specification of a [sampler config](#sampler-specification).
     - `preprocess`: list of [transformation entries](#transformation-entry) that are applied before tensors are fed to the model.